se-edu/se-book/uml/classDiagrams/classes/what/text.md

 <box type="warning" seamless>

 **There is no _default_ visibility** in UML.
-If a class diagram does not show the visibility of a <tooltip content="i.e., an attribute or an operation">member</tooltip>, it simply means the _visibility is not shown_ (for reasons such as the visibility not being decided yet or it being not important to the purpose of the diagram).
+If a class diagram does not show the visibility of a <tooltip content="i.e., an attribute or an operation">member</tooltip>, it simply means the _visibility is unspecified_ (for reasons such as the visibility not being decided yet or it being not important to the purpose of the diagram).
 </box>

 <div class="alt-java">